 I often wonder if I am spending all this time fixating on my physical appearance because it is the only thing within my control right now.

 How do terms like “COVID-19” help to damage the psyche?

 Sarah Koszyk: Words do have power.
 It’s important to note that there is a possibility of weight change whenever our lives are altered from our normal routine.
-For example, many people experience weight changes when going to college for the first time because they’re in a new environment that they need to adjust in order to maintain their desired health routines.
-Same thing goes with COVID and shelter in place.
+For example, many people experience weight changes when going to college for the first time because they’re in a new environment that they need to adjust to in order to maintain their desired health routines.
+The same thing goes with COVID and shelter in place.
 People’s lives have been drastically modified so they need to adjust for the changes.
-A new fitness and food routine most likely will be necessary to accommodate for this unique situation.
+A new fitness and food routine most likely will be necessary to accommodate this unique situation.
 In addition, many people aren’t moving around as much because they’re stuck inside and they’re not commuting.
 With the reduced activity, there may need to be a reduction in food intake since their bodies don’t need as much fuel.
 Or people may be eating more because the food from their kitchen is so readily available and easy to access.
-There are a lot of factors which can result in weight changes during this time.
+There are a lot of factors that can result in weight changes during this time.
 And it’s important to note and be aware of what can affect us.

 If someone is struggling with an eating disorder this may be an especially challenging time.
 Any advice?

 EG: This time is especially challenging for anyone with disorders and addictions of any kind.
 With heightened stress always comes other challenges.
 I encourage anyone with an eating disorder to seek help and know that even if they are practicing physical distancing, they are not alone.
 There are virtual resources available to those who do not wish to get help in-person.